arrivendell/fcookie/README.md

 Welcome to the guide about how to run this program.

 First of all, let me present the architecture of the folder :
-"app/" contains all the source code, basically splitted in two folders :
+"app/" contains all the source code, basically split in two folders :
 ==> "health_monitor" :
         source code related to the monitoring software, containing :
         --> the monitoring web server ("monitor.py"), which can be run whenever you want